DesignersAnonymous/ITS/wellness.markdown

 - "/uploads/In%20the%20Stix%20The%20spaScreenshot%202025-03-10%20at%2017.53.33.jpeg"
 - "/uploads/Screenshot%202025-03-10%20at%2017.43.34.jpeg"
 - "/uploads/test-dome.jpg"
+Retreats Description: "Be You Boutique Retreat \n

+  Invest in You! \n

-2026 Retreats: "'Becoming Free' Women's Retreat\n\n\"A space for gentle healing and powerful re-awakening\"\n\nExperience a restorative weekend - deeply nourished both by Nature and the feminine - learning how to connect with and nurture your ‘inner child’ and release self-limiting patterns.
-Take this opportunity to slow down and pause, to embark on a journey that will be soft as well as deep, soothing as well as energising, as you lean in to being seen for who you truly are. \nDate: afternoon Friday 8th May to afternoon Sunday 10th May\nYour host: Psychodynamic coach & Inner Child Healing Expert - Lavinia Brown www.laviniabrown.com\nFor more information and to book your place: www.laviniabrown.com/may-retreat-2026\n\n\nBe You Boutique Retreat\n\nInvest in You!\n\nJoin Camille, founder of Be YOU Wellbeing & Tash, founder of The Loft Rutland, Friday 5th - Sunday 7th June 2026 for a boutique wellness retreat at In the Stix Rutland.
+  Join Camille, founder of Be YOU Wellbeing & Tash, founder of The Loft Rutland, Friday 5th - Sunday 7th June 2026 for a boutique wellness retreat at In the Stix Rutland.
 This boutique wellness retreat will endeavor to reconnect YOU, realign your mind & body, & offer a space to simply be.
-Whether you’re seeking stillness, escapism or simply in need of relaxation this is the retreat for you!\n\nTake this time for YOU totally immersed in nature, to escape the everyday & totally relax & reset.\n\nCamille & Tash have a wealth of wellness experience & together will lovingly guide you through various holistic practices throughout your retreat, inviting you to move, reflect & heal at your own pace with absolutely no expectations or judgment.\n\nBe quick as ONLY 12 spaces are available to keep this boutique retreat intimate & personal.
+Whether you’re seeking stillness, escapism or simply in need of relaxation this is the retreat for you! \n

+  Take this time for YOU totally immersed in nature, to escape the everyday & totally relax & reset. \n

+  Camille & Tash have a wealth of wellness experience & together will lovingly guide you through various holistic practices throughout your retreat, inviting you to move, reflect & heal at your own pace with absolutely no expectations or judgment. \n

+  Be quick as ONLY 12 spaces are available to keep this boutique retreat intimate & personal.
 No experience is necessary, just a sense of openness as you surrender to a weekend full of holistic therapies, beautiful nature & a chance to maybe try something new."
 Retreats Title: Retreats
 Retreats Images:
 - "/uploads/wellnessretreat1.jpg"